immontilla/market-trade-processor/README.md

 ```
 cd message-frontend
 ```

-Create webapp
+Create the app
 ----------------------
 ```
 mvn clean install
 ```

-Start webapp
+Start the app
 -------------------------
 ```
 mvn jetty:run
 ```
+If everything is OK, you can open the web app at http://localhost:8998/

-Stop webapp
+Stop the app
 -------------------------
 ```
 mvn jetty:stop
 ```

-If everything is OK, you can open the webapp at http://localhost:8998/